 Discover the career path of Carson Wentz, from the first major opportunity to industry-changing achievements.

-In 2014, Carson Wentz started all 16 games, completing 228 of 358 passes for 3,111 yards, 25 touchdowns, and 10 interceptions, and rushed for 642 yards and six touchdowns.
+In 2014, Carson Wentz led NDSU to a 15-1 record, completing 228 of 358 passes for 3,111 yards, 25 touchdowns, and 10 interceptions.

-On January 9, 2016, Carson Wentz led the Bison to its fifth straight FCS title, running for two touchdowns and throwing for a third.
+On January 9, 2016, Carson Wentz led the Bison to their fifth straight FCS title, running for two touchdowns and throwing for a third.
 He was named the NCAA Division I-AA Championship Game Most Outstanding Player for the second straight year.

 On January 30, 2016, Carson Wentz played in the 2016 Reese's Senior Bowl, completing 6 of 10 pass attempts for 50 yards.

-On April 28, 2016, Carson Wentz was drafted by the Philadelphia Eagles with the second overall pick in the 2016 NFL draft.
-He signed a four-year, fully guaranteed contract worth $26.67 million on May 12.
+On April 28, 2016, the Philadelphia Eagles selected Carson Wentz in the first round with the second overall pick in the 2016 NFL draft.

 On April 29, 2019, the Eagles exercised the fifth-year option on Carson Wentz's contract.